prob140/textbook/README.md

 ### Links
 Links to the internet should be done as they are usually done in Markdown.
 However, to cross-link to other pages of the textbook, there is an internal linking system that should be used instead (since it is robust to file structure changes).
 This system is described [here](https://mystmd.org/guide/cross-references#targeting-headers).

-For example, Section 12.4 Exercise 3 of the [Stat 88 Textbook](stat88.org/textbook) contains a link to Section 12.2.
+For example, Section 12.4 Exercise 3 of the [Stat 88 Textbook](https://github.com/stat88/textbook) contains a link to Section 12.2.
 1. The flag `(ch12.2)=` was added *before* the primary header of the notebook.
 ```
 (ch12.2)=
 ## The Distribution of the Estimated Slope ##
 ```
-2. The link to Section 12.2 was changed to `(ch12.2)`.
+2. The link referencing Section 12.2 is created like so:
 ```
 **3.**
 Refer to the regression of active pulse rate on resting pulse rate in [Section 12.2](ch12.2).
 Here are the estimated values again, along with some additional data.